LATINO BOOK REVIEW

 UCLA history and African American studies professor and Mac Arthur fellow Kelly Lytle Hernandez’s

 City of Inmates is a phenomenal book on Los Angeles’s ugly history of incarceration spanning two centuries.
-In this path-breaking study, the author investigates Continue reading...
+In this path-breaking study, the author Continue reading...
 9/21/20

 Jaquira Díaz | Ordinary Girls